Skip to main content

 May 1

-By completing the Diversity and Inclusion certificate at UND, you will learn about many aspects of diversity, including:
+By completing the Diversity and Inclusion certificate at UND, you will learn about the unique features that shape individuals and out world:

 • Sex